Skip to Content

 Background

-Ismahan Arslan-Ari is an Assistant Professor in the Department of Leadership, Learning Design, and Inquiry.
+Ismahan Arslan-Ari is an Associate Professor of Learning Design and Technologies in the Department of Leadership, Learning Design, and Inquiry.
+She is also the director for the South Carolina Center for Assistive Technology and Educational Research (SC-CATER).
 She received her doctorate (Ed.D.) in Instructional Technology with a minor in Special Education (Deafblind) from Texas Tech University.
 She also holds a master’s degree in Special Education.
 Previously, she worked as a lead instructional designer at the Texas Tech University Independent School District which provides fully online K-12 education to students all around the world.
 She also taught in the Instructional Technology program as an adjunct faculty.
-Her current research focuses on the ways to reduce extraneous cognitive load in computer-based multimedia learning environments, the use of assistive technologies and online learning.
+After joining USC, she established SC-CATER and the human-computer interaction lab.

 Selected Publications